renyi/pyarchey/README.rst

 linux, unix, and osx package managers.
 In order to avoid a naming conflict between them, I called this ``pyarchey``.

-PyArchey is developed for and tested under Python 2.7, no guarrentee is made about its suitability for Python 3.x.
-Pull requests adding 3.x support are welcome.

 Currently, ``pyarchey`` supports logos for Arch, Fedora, LinuxMint, Ubuntu, SUSE, Debian, Raspbian, Gentoo, OpenBSD, generic Linux, and Slackware.